tswapnil/tswapnil.github.io/index.md

 ## Welcome to Swapnil Taneja's page

    I am a CSE grad student at UCSD.
 I have interned at Twitter and worked at Oracle .
 My research interests lie in the field of Machine Learning at scale.
-I love to solve problems algorithmically.
+I love to solve real life problems algorithmically.

+- Riddle me this -
+   Voiceless it cries,
+   Wingless flutters,
+   Toothless bites,
+   Mouthless mutters.

 ### Resume
 Checkout my resume [here](https://github.com/tswapnil/uploads/blob/master/Resume.pdf)

 ### Projects and Research
 - **SAT Solver – Automated Reasoning in AI**